ol1mowski/Infmovilweb_landing_page/README.md

 ## 🎨 Design Inspiration

-The design focuses on a professional, user-friendly interface, making it easy for clients to learn about the company’s services and get in touch.
+The design focuses on a professional, user-friendly interface, making it easy for clients to learn about the company's services and get in touch.
 The layout is responsive and clean, providing a smooth experience across devices.

 ## 📞 Contact Section